ValdemarGr/gql/docs/server/schema/dsl.md

 ### Value resolution
 Wrapping every field in a `build` smart constructor and then defining the resolver seperately is a bit verbose.
-There are smart constructors for two common variants of field resolvers that lift the resolver function directly to a `Field`.
+There are smart constructors for two common variants of field resolvers, that lift a resolver function directly to a `Field`.

 We must decide if the field is pure or effectful:
 :::note